+These are the top books for learning about positive parenting.
 When we decide to look for new parenting tools one of the first things most of us think about is finding a good book to read.
 Some books below I have only read in part, some all the way through.
-I tend to be a “gleaner” of parenting tools, just picking up ideas here and there as I need them or come across them.
+I tend to be a “gleaner” of parenting tools, picking up ideas here and there as I need them or come across them.

-I find that one of the best things about reading about a variety of approaches is that when you reach a frustrating point in your parenting, when you know something needs to change, you at least have an idea of a new approach to try.
+One of the best things about reading about a variety of parenting approaches is that when you reach a frustrating point in your parenting, when you know something needs to change, you at least have an idea of a new approach to try.

 Figuring out ways to connect with your kids and putting structures in place that help your days go smoother can prevent many (but not all) frustrating behaviors.
 At least if you feel a strong connection to your children, you will likely have more energy to deal with discipline in a positive way.